NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Enabled or disable whether the queries to this forwarder use TLS for transport.
     Default is no.
-    If you enable this, also configure a tls-cert-bundle or use tls-win-cert to load CA certs, otherwise the connections cannot be authenticated.
+    If you enable this, also configure a :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` or use
+    :ref:`tls-win-cert:<unbound.conf.tls-win-cert>` to load CA certs, otherwise
+    the connections cannot be authenticated.

 .. _unbound.conf.forward.forward-ssl-upstream:

 forward-ssl-upstream: *<yes or no>*
-    Alternate syntax for **forward-tls-upstream**.
+    Alternate syntax for
+    :ref:`forward-tls-upstream:<unbound.conf.forward.forward-tls-upstream>`.

 .. _unbound.conf.forward.forward-tcp-upstream:

 forward-tcp-upstream: *<yes or no>*
-    If it is set to "yes" then upstream queries use TCP only for transport regardless of global flag tcp-upstream.
+    If it is set to "yes" then upstream queries use TCP only for transport regardless of global flag :ref:`tcp-upstream:<unbound.conf.tcp-upstream>`.
     Default is no.

 .. _unbound.conf.forward.forward-no-cache: